rjachuthan/riturajwrites.github.io/content/content/books/show-your-work.md

 draft: false
 ---

 Let me get one thing straight - [Austin Kleon](https://twitter.com/austinkleon)'s 'Show Your Work!' has been rattling around in my brain like a catchy pop song for months now.
 You know the type - it's 3 AM, you're trying to sleep, and all you can hear is 'share your work, share your work.'
-It's like a mantra, a chant, a nagging parent reminding you to clean your room. but instead of dirty laundry, it's all about airing our your knowledge and learning for the world to see.
+It's like a mantra, a chant, a nagging parent reminding you to clean your room. but instead of dirty laundry, it's all about airing out your knowledge and learning for the world to see.

 I know what you are thinking - "That book's been out for years, why are you just now deciding to write about it?"
 Well, I read it couple of months back and I have been meaning to write this article for months now.
 And let me tell you, it's not for lack of trying.
 But every time I sat down to write, I'd get this nagging feeling like I was about to jump off a high dive.
 Scary stuff, right?
-But then, as I was tinkering around with my website (shout out to the [Hugo Theme - Winston](https://github.com/zerostaticthemes/hugo-winston-theme)), I stumbled upon this gem: "You don't start out writing good stuff."
-And I thought, "Well, isn't that just the permission slip I needed to dive headfirst into the pool of mediocrity."
+But then, as I was tinkering around with my website (shout out to the [Hugo Theme - Winston](https://github.com/zerostaticthemes/hugo-winston-theme)), I stumbled upon this gem: "**You don't start out writing good stuff.**" And I thought, "Well, isn't that just the permission slip I needed to dive headfirst into the pool of mediocrity."

 ## So, How is the Book?